-While putting together our Data on the Runway report about the four major global Fashion Weeks, we interviewed a selection of impactful fashion insiders about their opinion on the current state and future of the fashion industry on a global scale.
+While creating our Data on the Runway Report about the four major global Fashion Weeks, we interviewed a selection of impactful fashion insiders about their opinion on the current state and future of the fashion industry on a global scale.
 Here is what Carlo Capasa, President of the Camera Nazionale delle Moda Italiana (CNMI) had to say.

 In your opinion, what is the most challenging obstacle Italian brands face today?

 The hardest obstacle is sustainability: it is one of the founding pillars in the strategy of CNMI and we are constantly working to assure that sustainability can be measured by: providing concrete data, publishing specific guidelines related to the different issues and by organizing an international event dedicated to this topic, The Green Carpet Fashion Awards, Italia.

 “We are here tonight celebrating decisive actions, please welcome on stage: Giorgio Armani (@giorgioarmani), Miuccia Prada (@prada), Pierpaolo Piccioli (@maisonvalentino), Alessandro Michele (@gucci)” said Colin Firth (@colinfirthofficial) during the first #GCFAItalia ceremony at Teatro alla Scala last September in Milan, more from link in Bio . #GCFAItalia hosted by @cameramoda, in collaboration with @ecoage and supported by #MISE, #ICE and @cittadimilano